 - commits the crime while also committing a burglary

 - The perpetrator may also be charged with a sex offense if appropriate.

-If you think this may be an issue, you should contact a lawyer.
+If you suspect this may be relevant to your situation, consider contacting a lawyer.

 Read the Law: Md.
 Code, Criminal Law §3-301 through §3-323

 Should I hire a lawyer after I file criminal charges?

 The State's Attorney's Office prosecutes all criminal cases for the State of Maryland.
 The victim of the crime is the "complaining witness" in the case, and does not need a private lawyer.
 If there are any witnesses to the assault, you can give their names to the State's Attorney and request that they be summoned.

 If I am married to my abuser do I have to testify against him/her?